sylvialane/sylvialane.github.io/index.md

 This will be a laid-back ceremony.
 Dress however you feel most comfortable.
 Jeans, princess dresses, Hawaiian shirts, suits, and fancy dresses are all welcome!

+Stay with us after for treats & a dance or two!

 <img src="/assets/images/MauiOverlookCropped.jpg" width="50%">